I just love to bake, cook, and try new things. It doesn't always come out the way I had in mind, but that's ok! It

 Instructions for Making the Dough

 - Take the vegetable fat, melt it a little bit and put it in a middle sized bowl.
-Add the sugar and stir it firmly until you get a creamy mass.
+Add the sugar and stir it firm until you get a creamy mass.
 You can either do it by hand (lots of work), use a handheld mixer or use one of those multi-purpose kitchen machines.

 - Put the flour in a sieve and sieve it bit by bit while mixing the dough.
-Make sure all the flour is mixed in well.
+Make sure all the flour mix in well.

 - If you use a little sack of baking powder as well, mix it in with the flour.